3urobeat/steam-comment-service-bot/README.md

 #### **Quotes**
 Open `quotes.txt` with a text editor.
 You can add as many quotes as you want, line by line. **Don't leave an empty line anywhere in this file!** The file already has default comments set up.
 The bot will choose a random quote for **every** comment.
 If you only provide one quote, the bot will only use that quote.

+You can also use comments that go over multiple lines (ASCII-Art, etc.).
+To do that, just put a `\n` at the end of each line of the multi-line comment.
+Then move the next line of your comment behind the `\n` so that your multi line comment is **only one line** in your quotes.txt, with each line of the actual comment seperated by a `\n`.
+Example: `My cool comment: \nline1\nline2\nline3`

 The bot(s) is/are now setup!
 Don't modify any of the other files.